 - Research the projects heavily before investing

-- Only get involved in margin and futures trading when you learn to manage your risk and money properly.
+- Only get involved in margin and futures trading when you properly manage your risk and money.

-- Learn how to execute proper fundamental analysis and technical analysis, as they will help you to seize excellent opportunities.
+- Learn how to execute proper fundamental and technical analyses, which will help you seize excellent opportunities.

 Forex Broker: A Complete Overview

 Now, let’s talk about forex trading.
-It’s a decentralized market where you can exchange different foreign currencies such as USD, AUD, EUR, GBP, JPY, etc. They come in pairs such as USD/EUR, USD/JPY, EUR/GBP, etc.
+It’s a decentralized market where you can exchange foreign currencies such as USD, AUD, EUR, GBP, JPY, etc. They come in pairs, such as USD/EUR, USD/JPY, EUR/GBP, etc.

 Therefore, Forex might be better suited for traders and investors who prefer more security and stability.
 Hence, it’s better for the long term if you play it safe.

-Furthermore, just like cryptocurrencies, you can also find the options to trade Forex futures at your chosen forex broker.
-Likewise, you can “bet” whether the price will go up or down based on your entry price.
-You can also use leverage, and it can be as high as x100, depending on the currency pair.
+Furthermore, just like cryptocurrencies, you can also find options to trade Forex futures at your chosen forex broker.
+Likewise, based on your entry price, you can “bet” whether the price will go up or down.
+You can also use leverage, which can be as high as x100, depending on the currency pair.
 You can use $1000 with an x100 leverage to make it $100,000.

 The profit potential is lower than with cryptocurrencies, but the safety levels are considerably higher since we discuss real currencies supported by their respective countries.

-We recommend you follow the same tips that we gave you regarding cryptocurrency trading.
-It all depends on your own research and money/risk management at the end of the day.
-There is also a risk in forex trading, and if you don’t manage it correctly, it will end up killing your account.
+We recommend you follow the tips we gave you regarding cryptocurrency trading.
+It all depends on your research and money/risk management at the end of the day.
+There is also a risk in forex trading; if you don’t manage it correctly, it will kill your account.

 Now that you know the pros and cons of every type of trading, we invite you to test both.
-Always keep a strong money and risk management game, and you will succeed.
+Keep a strong money and risk management game, and you will succeed.
 Remember, it’s about winning more times than you lose.